 The CAP discount follows the same income eligibility guidelines as the LIHEAP fuel assistance program for the state of Massachusetts, which is set at a household income of 60% or below the state median income.
 Because the CAP discount follows the same eligibility guidelines as LIHEAP, Commission customers are strongly advised to apply for LIHEAP and submit the LIHEAP approval letter as proof of income eligibility for CAP.
 CAP credits can only be issued as long as CAP funding remains available in a fiscal year.

 Are you eligible for LIHEAP fuel assistance?
-Click here to view the fiscal year 2021 LIHEAP income eligibility guidelines.
+Click here to view LIHEAP income eligibility guidelines for the state of Massachusetts.

 - Springfield Customers: Apply for fuel assistance by contacting the New England Farm Workers Council at 1666 Main Street, Springfield, MA 01103, (413) 272-2244.
 More information is available at http://www.partnersforcommunity.org/default/index.cfm/fuel-assistance/.